Ordinary Time: January 26th

 —Excerpted from The Church's Year of Grace, Pius Parsch

 Symbols and Representation: Broken images; ruined temple of Jupiter.

 - St. Paul left a worthy monument to Titus, his faithful disciple, in his letter.
 Read this letter.

-- Even though St. Timothy and Titus were disciples, bake some apostle cookies and adapt them for this feast.
+- Even though St. Timothy and Titus are considered disciples, bake some apostle cookies and adapt them for this feast.